History of the Peace Arch Hospice Society

 In the latter of half of the 1980s, the Society continued to grow locally and played an integral role in the development of a palliative care unit at Peace Arch Hospital.
 During this period, the Society also played a leading role in the establishment of the BC Hospice Palliative Care Association and had representation on the board of the BC Bereavement Foundation.
 By the end of the decade, the Society had a small paid staff and a vibrant volunteer group that needed more space in order to meet the community needs for hospice palliative care services and grief support programs.

-In 1992 the Society purchased the home it currently occupies on Russell Avenue in White Rock.
-This residence was converted to office and multipurpose meeting room/program space and continues to this day to be known in the community as the Hospice House.
-Though generous bequests from supporters during the 1990s the Society was able to purchase the residence immediately to the west of Hospice House and it has been used as a source of rental income over the years.
+In 1992 the Society purchased a house on Russell Avenue in White Rock.
+This residence was converted to office and multipurpose meeting room space for the Society’s programs and services.
+This facility became known in the community as the Hospice House.
+Though generous bequests from supporters during the 1990’s the Society was able to purchase the residence immediately to the west of Hospice House and it was used as a source of rental income over the years.
 Throughout the balance of the decade and into the current century the Society’s base of volunteers continued to grow and now numbers over 200.
-Volunteers include those directly serving clients and those who provide clerical and fundraising services amongst a myriad of other opportunities that present themselves.
+Volunteers include those directly serving clients and those who provide clerical and fundraising services among a myriad of other opportunities that present themselves.

 As the Society approached its 20th anniversary in 2002, the provincial government created the Fraser Health Authority and soon there was a commitment to develop hospice beds in every community within Fraser Health.
 It was now clear that the Society would have the support of the Health Authority to reach its long held dream of creating a Hospice Residence, but to achieve this goal work had to be done to improve financial self sufficiency and strengthen every facet of the organization.